Psychoanalysis: Freud

-Some have accused Freud of fabrication, most famously in the case of Anna O. Others have speculated that patients had conditions that are now easily identifiable and unrelated to psychoanalysis; for instance, Anna O. is thought to have had an organic impairment such as tuberculous meningitis or temporal lobe epilepsy, rather than Freud's diagnosis of hysteria.
+Some have accused Freud of fabrication, most famously in the case of Anna O. Others have speculated that Anna O. suffered from medical illnesses rather than Freud's diagnosis of hysteria.

 Henri Ellenberger and Frank Sulloway argue that Freud and his followers created an inaccurate legend of Freud to popularize psychoanalysis.
 Mikkel Borch-Jacobsen and Sonu Shamdasani argue that this legend has been adapted to different times and situations.
 Isabelle Stengers states that psychoanalytic circles have tried to stop historians from accessing documents about the life of Freud.